 - Be sure to visit our Important Bulletins page to check for any area, trail or road closures and restrictions in the park before you decide to visit a location.

-- There is limited signage indicating parking lots.
+- Many parking lots are not yet signed.
 Please visit the Getting Here section of our website for directions, addresses and parking instructions for all parking lots.

 - Do not park illegally; vehicles parked illegally become a safety hazard and may be towed at the owner’s expense;

 - Do not park on sensitive park vegetation;

 - Follow all instructions from Parks Canada staff or traffic managers.